Studying charm hadronisation into baryons with azimuthal correlations of $\Lambda_{\rm c}^{+}$ with charged particles in pp collisions at $\mathbf{\sqrt{\it s} = 13}$ TeV: Introduction

 Further investigation on the charm hadronisation mechanism and the charm-jet properties can be obtained from specific studies of angular correlations involving charm hadrons.
 In particular, for the ${\rm c}\overline{{\rm c}}$ pair production process at leading-order in $\alpha_{\rm s}$, the azimuthal correlation distribution between charm hadrons (denoted as ``trigger particles'') and charged (``associated'') particles produced in the same collision features a ``near-side'' peak at $\Dphi=\varphi_{\mathrm{trigger}}-\varphi_{\mathrm{assoc}} \approx 0$ and an ``away-side'' peak at $\Dphi \approx \pi$.
 The former peak arises from the particles produced by the fragmentation of the charm quark that hadronises into the trigger charm hadron, while the latter is originated by the other charm-quark fragmentation products~\cite{ALICE:2021kpy}.
 The shape, height and integral of the near-side peak provide a detailed characterisation of the charm-induced jet.
 Such properties are closely related to the amount of charged particles produced from the charm parton shower in association with the charm hadron, their angular displacement from such a hadron, and their transverse momentum.
 All these quantities are, in turn, directly influenced by the specific mechanism of hadronisation of the charm quark.
 A complete characterisation of the near-side peak of the correlation distribution in the case of charm-quark hadronisation into a D meson has already been performed by ALICE~\cite{ALICE:2016clc,ALICE:2019oyn,ALICE:2021kpy}, allowing us to evaluate the properties of charm jets and to validate predictions from Monte Carlo generators and models.
 For charm baryons, no corresponding results are currently available.

-In this Letter, the first measurements of the azimuthal correlation distribution between $\Lc$ baryons and charged particles in pp collisions are reported.
+In this Letter, the first measurements of the azimuthal correlation distribution between prompt $\Lc$ baryons and charged particles in pp collisions are reported.
+Prompt $\Lc$ baryons are defined as those produced directly in the hadronisation of charm quarks or originating from the decays of directly-produced excited charm-hadron states, hence excluding weak decays of beauty hadrons.
 The study uses a sample of pp collisions at $\sqrt{s}$ = 13 TeV, collected with the ALICE detector during the LHC Run~2.
 A quantitative estimation of the correlation peak features is provided in different transverse-momentum ranges of both $\Lc$ baryons and charged particles, focusing in particular on the near-side peak.
 The results are compared to previous ALICE measurements of D-meson azimuthal correlations with charged particles to explore potential differences in the charm hadronization process associated with baryon formation.
 A comparison of the results to predictions from Monte Carlo generators considering either in-vacuum fragmentation or modified hadronisation mechanisms is also reported.

 The Letter is structured as follows.
 Section~\ref{sec:ALICEdetector} summarises information on the ALICE detector, data and Monte Carlo sample exploited for the study.
 The analysis procedure is described in Sec.~\ref{sec:analysis}.
 The systematic uncertainties affecting the measurement are outlined in Sec.~\ref{sec:Systematics}.
 A discussion of the results obtained from the measurement is reported in Sec.~\ref{sec:Results}, and conclusions are provided in Sec.~\ref{sec:Conclusions}.